A Profile Of Empire Nuts

 Joseph Weiler, seen above, was good enough to take us on a tour of Empire Nut Company in Colusa, California.
 The Fall is their busiest time of the year.
 California walnuts grow during the summer and are harvested in the fall.

 There are close to 80 walnut handlers and packers in California.
 Empire Nut is competing to be the biggest and most important walnut processing operation in California.
 These businesses are competing for customers.
-40% of California walnuts are consumed by Americans.
-About 60% of California walnuts are exported to other countries,
+Americans consume 40% of walnuts grown in California.
+About 60% of California walnuts are exported to other countries.

 The History Of Empire Nut In California